 The CCP and CCA certifications are for CMMC assessors that will conduct assessments of companies seeking certification.
 Unless your goal is to become a CMMC assessor, you do not need those certifications.

 The RP and RPO certifications are for consultants.
 If you want to provide advice and consultation to clients to aid in their assessments, these may be for you.
 If this is not a goal, you do not need them.

-What about Levels 4 and 5?
-Could I need those?
+What about Level 3?
+Could I need that?

 The best place to start might be to look at the contracts you now hold or may want to bid on.
 What level do they specify?
 Do your current contracts require you to receive and store CUI, or do you only need to receive the FCI?
 The contracts you have now may be the best guide.

 Feel free to contact us with additional questions.
 We'll be happy to answer them if we can.